Xiaoping-Li/Notes/CSS/Position.md

 **Note**: Internet Explorer, Edge 15 and earlier versions do not support sticky positioning.
 Safari requires a -webkit- prefix (see example below).
 You must also specify at least one of `top, right, bottom or left` for sticky positioning to work.

 ## Overlapping Elements: _z-index_
 When elements are positioned, they can overlap other elements.
 The `z-index` property specifies the stack order of an element (which element should be placed in front of, or behind, the others).
 An element can have a `positive or negative` stack order.
+(For example, an image has a z-index of -1, it will be placed behind the text)

 An element with greater stack order is always in front of an element with a lower stack order.